canh25xp/GraduationThesis/OUTLINES.md

 To make GecWeb more modular, the three-tier architecture, also known as the Model-View-Controller (MVC) architecture, is chosen.
 Three-tier architecture is a well-established software application architecture that organizes applications into three logical and physical computing tiers: the presentation tier, or user interface; the application tier, where data is processed; and the data tier, where application data is stored and managed.

-The chief benefit of three-tier architecture is that because each tier runs on its own infrastructure, each tier can be developed simultaneously by a separate development team.
+The chief benefit of the three-tier architecture is that because each tier runs on its own infrastructure, each tier can be developed simultaneously by a separate development team.
-And can be updated or scaled as needed without impacting the other tiers.
+It can be updated or scaled as needed without impacting the other tiers.

 1. The presentation tier is the user interface and communication layer of the application, where the end user interacts with the application.
    Its main purpose is to display information to and collect information from the user.
-   This top-level tier can run on a web browser, as desktop application, or a graphical user interface (GUI), for example.
+   This top-level tier can run on a web browser, as a desktop application, or a graphical user interface (GUI), for example.

 2. The application tier, also known as the logic tier or middle tier, is the heart of the application.
    This tier is responsible for processing user input, making logical decisions, and interacting with the data tier.